MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |2|Microsoft Teams|
 |||||

+### Automated investigation and response events

+Office 365 Advanced Threat Protection – Automated Investigation Response (AIR) events are available for Office 365 Customers who have an Office 365 Advanced Threat Protection Plan 2 or an Office 365 E5 subscription.
+Investigation events are logged based on a change in investigation status.
+For example, when an administrator takes an action that changes the status of an investigation from Pending Actions to Completed, an event is logged.

+Currently, only automated investigation are logged.
+(Events for manually generated investigations are coming soon.)
+The following status values are logged:
+- Investigation was created
+- No threats found
+- Terminated by system
+- Pending Action
+- Threats found
+- Remediated
+- Failed
+- Terminated by Throttling
+- Terminated by User

 ## Power BI schema

 The Power BI events listed in [Search the audit log in the Office 365 Protection Center](/power-bi/service-admin-auditing#activities-audited-by-power-bi) will use this schema.